trevortombe/website/content/tutorial/LFS.md

 type = "docs"  # Do not modify.

 # Add menu entry to sidebar.
-linktitle = "Example Page"
+linktitle = "Labour Force Survey"
 [menu.tutorial]
-  parent = "Example Topic"
+  parent = "Alberta Economy"
   weight = 1
 +++

-In this tutorial, I'll share my top 10 tips for getting started with Academic:
+In this ... blaa blaa

 ## Tip 1